wirewiredasy/SuntynAI/replit.md

 - ✅ Added production-ready configuration for Render deployment
 - ✅ Implemented health check endpoint at /health for monitoring

-### 2025-07-19 - Complete Migration Successfully Finished
+### 2025-07-19 - Complete Migration & PDF Tools Fully Working
 - ✅ **Migration from Replit Agent to standard Replit environment completed successfully**
 - ✅ All required packages installed and configured properly
 - ✅ Flask application running smoothly on port 5000 with Gunicorn